SoniaHashim/runtimesystems/readme.md

 		- [Lua Callgrind](week1/lua-callgrind.lua) (overview available on the [website](https://jan.kneschke.de/projects/misc/profiling-lua-with-kcachegrind)).
 	- The first two profilers are time-based and minimalistic, while the third requires qcachegrind and is able to generate some really awesome visualizations.
 - *Runtimes*.
 	- [LuaJIT](https://luajit.org/install.html) is a just-in-time compiler for Lua.
 It is available both on its own and as part of the [Luapower distribution](https://luapower.com).
-Part of what makes LuaJIT interesting is that it is one of the fastest dynamic language implementations out there.
+Part of what makes LuaJIT interesting is that it claims to be "one of the fastest dynamic language implementations".
+	- There are several other Lua runtimes and distributions, but it appears that most are no longer maintained.
+See, for example: [Lua AIO](http://luaaio.luaforge.net/index.html), [murgaLua](http://www.murga-projects.com/murgaLua) and [wxLua](http://wxlua.sourceforge.net).